Explosive: Chemical

 An explosion is a type of spontaneous chemical reaction that, once initiated, is driven by both a large exothermic change (Note: great release of heat) and a large positive entropy change (Note: great quantities of gases are released) in going from reactants to products, thereby constituting a thermodynamically favorable process that propagates very rapidly.
 Thus, explosives are substances that contain a large amount of energy stored in chemical bonds.
 The energetic stability of the gaseous products, and hence their generation, comes from the formation of strongly bonded species like carbon monoxide, carbon dioxide, and nitrogen gas, which contain strong double and triple bonds having bond strengths of nearly 1 MJ/mole.
 Consequently, most commercial explosives are organic compounds containing –NO_{2}, –ONO_{2}, and –NHNO_{2} groups that, when detonated, release gases like the aforementioned (e.g., nitroglycerin, TNT, octogen (HMX), PETN, nitrocellulose).

 Traditional explosives mechanics are based on the shock-sensitive rapid oxidation of carbon and hydrogen to carbon dioxide, carbon monoxide, and water in the form of steam.
 Nitrates typically provide the required oxygen to burn the carbon and hydrogen fuel.
 A sensitizer such as powdered aluminum may be added to an explosive to increase the energy of the detonation.
 Once detonated, the nitrogen portion of the explosive formulation emerges as nitrogen gas and toxic nitric oxides.

 The chemical decomposition of an explosive may take years, days, hours, or a fraction of a second.
 The slower processes of decomposition take place in storage and are of interest only from a stability standpoint.
 Of more interest are the other two rapid forms besides decomposition: deflagration and detonation.

 Exotic

-In addition to chemical and nuclear explosives, there are a number of more exotic explosive materials.
+In addition to chemical and nuclear explosives, there are more exotic explosive materials.